Life after divorce – A rough guide

 This is much harder when your kids are small but that’s what bathrooms and sheds are for (yes I have sat in the shed just to hide from mine before for a few precious minutes – note: also a good place to cry/scream into a cushion - delete as appropriate - if you need to).

-2. Surround yourself with a variety of friends Sure it’s good to normalise single parent living for your kids and hang out with single parent mates – not least you so you don’t have to explain taking coffee in a flask and packing a picnic vs going the very expensive cute onsite café at which ever attraction you’re visiting.
+Sure it’s good to normalise single parent living for your kids and hang out with single-parent mates – not least you so you don’t have to explain taking coffee in a flask and packing a picnic vs going the very expensive cute onsite café at whichever attraction you’re visiting.

-BUT… if all you talk about is your divorce and your single parent woes your life will become these things.
+BUT… if all you talk about is your divorce and your single-parent woes your life will become these things.
 Spending time with friends where it doesn’t matter who’s single, divorced, dating, having a rough marital patch or a relationship-renaissance is fabulous.

 Learning not to become the centre of every conversation and being there for your friends and their troubles is a good thing and will help you recover more quickly – what you focus on in your life gets bigger so be careful where your conversation turns.